 You can think of all three of these techniques as ways to improve your trust levels.
 Noted bloggers are trusted purely on what they say.
 If they’re saying good things about your brand that trust transfers.

 T.J.
 Maxx is well known for doing this.
 Here’s a photo taken with well-know fashion blogger Brandy King Martinez:

 Brandy has a little over 8,000 followers on Instagram.
 It may not seem like much, but T.J.
 Maxx uses this technique with over a dozen fashion bloggers.
 All of that adds up to T.J.
 Maxx now having over 211,000 followers.
 All it has taken are a few photos here and there with trusted voices in the industry!

 The last technique, of working with brands outside of your industry, is an exciting one that is always a joy to see.
 This happens in many different ways:

 The sky’s the limit!
-Here are some extraordinary examples starting with Supreme, a high-end clothing manufacture, pairing with Timberland, a rugged boot manufacturer:
+Here are some extraordinary examples starting with Supreme, a high-end clothing manufacturer, pairing with Timberland, a rugged boot manufacturer

 Sportswear giant Adidas working with Pharrell Williams, a brand unto himself, on shoes, clothes, and great content: